KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 ---

-### 26.4 Cosmological Placement of Souls After Death — A Schema of Death’s Transition into Archetypal Structures
+### 26.4 Cosmological Placement of Souls After Death — A Schema of Death's Transition into Archetypal Structures

 In the Zenetist system,
 the soul does not face a final judgment or imposed destiny.